panzerdp/dmitripavlutin.com/content/posts/110-usestate-update/index.md

 }
 ```

-`let actualCount = count` is an intermediate variable that you can update.
-Then update the state using the intermediate variable `setCount(actualCount)`.
+`let actualCount = count` is an intermediate variable that you can update at will.
+The updated intermediate variable to update the `setCount(actualCount)`.

+Try the [demo](https://codesandbox.io/s/usestate-fixed-interm-variable-xo3n7?file=/src/index.js) using intermediate variable.

 ## 2. The state variable is immutable and readonly